 - Be rigid.
 While it’s wise to have an agenda, it’s also important to be flexible.

 - Forget to say “thank you.”
-It’s important to show your colleague that you value him.
+It’s important to show your colleague that you value her.

 Thanks to the several authors for sharing their views on the web which contributed to this article.
 One reference is from HBR Communicating Strategically with Direct Reports

 One-2-one meetings are powerful tools when applied effectively, and like riding a bike, there is much less effort when you get the hang of them.
 Why don’t you share your experiences in the Comment section below?
-Contact me to discuss how you can deploy this approach in your business.
-The value comes from open conversations with a colleague supporting each person to be successful in their role in the organisation.
+Contact me to discuss how you utilise one-2-ones in your business?

 one-to-ones one-on-ones one-2-ones one2one